 - Ability to perform SQL application-aware backups and restores.

 Druva Phoenix architecture is fundamentally designed to support VMC.
 The following diagram illustrates the architecture:

 As illustrated in the diagram:

-- To back up and restore virtual machines hosted on your VMware Cloud setup, you have to deploy the Phoenix backup proxy.
-The Phoenix backup proxy is the client-side component that detects the virtual machines running on your setup and executes the backup and restore requests from the Phoenix Cloud.
+- To back up and restore virtual machines hosted on your VMware Cloud setup, you have to deploy the Druva Phoenix backup proxy.
+The Druva Phoenix backup proxy is the client-side component that detects the virtual machines running on your setup and executes the backup and restore requests from the Druva Cloud.

 - VMC does not support the NBD mode of transport for data transfer (backup over production LAN) and instead uses the hot add transport mode for backups.

-- Data is processed at the backup proxy end for deduplication and the deduplicated data is then sent over to the Phoenix Cloud.
+- Data is processed at the backup proxy end for deduplication and the deduplicated data is then sent over to the Druva Cloud.

-- By default, data flows over the public network (restricted to the AWS environment) to the Phoenix Cloud.
+- By default, data flows over the public network (restricted to the AWS environment) to the Druva Cloud.

 Ensure VMC SDDC firewall rules are configured to enable http/https traffic over port 443 for the communication through Compute and Management Gateways.

 The backup proxy communicates with Druva on port 443.
 The communication is outbound only and you need to create an inbound traffic rule.
 The backup proxy also communicates with the vCenter on port 443 to understand the VMware hierarchy and communicates with the virtual machines to perform backups and restores.
 For more information, see Prerequisites to install the backup proxy